aussie-battler/generateCfgBuildings-loot-spawn-positions-for-Exile/README.md

 Press run local and wait a bit.
 Past text copied to the clipboard into any text editor.
 Update the table entries as you like.

+mainScript.sqf does the whole map.

+This does individual buildings on your cursor.
 ```
 hint str [getModelInfo cursorObject, typeOf cursorObject];
 copyToClipboard str [getModelInfo cursorObject, typeOf cursorObject];